|Chief Campurciani||Assistant Chief Falzone||Assistant Chief Cooke||Assistant Chief Dyson|

 Assistant Chief Joseph Cooke began his law enforcement career with Mooresville Police Department in 2001 as a patrol officer.
 While with the Mooresville Police Department, Cooke has risen through the ranks from patrol officer, Sergeant, and Captain, to his current position.
-His duties over his years with the Mooresville Police Department included Field Training Officer and Criminal Investigations.
-Cooke was promoted to Captain in 2009 and served as patrol watch commander, Criminal Investigations Division supervisor and oversaw the Narcotics Division.
-He has been a part of the department’s Special Response Team (SRT) since 2004 as a member, Assistant Leader, Team Leader and is currently the Team Commander, overseeing the Negotiations Team and SRT.
+His duties over his years with the Mooresville Police Department included Field Training officers and Criminal Investigations.
+Cooke was promoted to Captain in 2009 and served as patrol watch commander, Criminal Investigations Division supervisor, and oversaw the Narcotics Division.
+He has been a part of the department’s Special Response Team (SRT) since 2004 as a member, Assistant Leader, and Team Leader and is currently the Team Commander, overseeing the Negotiations Team and SRT.

-Cooke is a North Carolina Training and Standards Commission Specialized Instructor, and frequently conducts in-service training, and is lead firearms instructor with the department.
+Cooke is a North Carolina Training and Standards Commission Specialized Instructor, frequently conducts in-service training, and is the lead firearms instructor with the department.
 In addition to his current position, he is an instructor for (BLET) Basic Law Enforcement Training and is a member of the Mooresville-South Iredell Crime Stoppers board.

 Cooke received his Bachelor of Science degree in Criminal Justice from Western Carolina University and his master’s degree in Strategic Leadership from Mountain State University.
-He has a North Carolina Training and Standards Commission Advanced Law Enforcement Certification and has also attended specialized law enforcement leadership classes and trainings, such as the University of North Carolina Charlotte’s MPA Public Management Academy and Central Piedmont Community College’s Public Safety Leadership Institute.
+He has a North Carolina Training and Standards Commission Advanced Law Enforcement Certification and has also attended specialized law enforcement leadership classes and training, such as the University of North Carolina Charlotte’s MPA Public Management Academy and Central Piedmont Community College’s Public Safety Leadership Institute.

 Dyson received a Bachelor of Science in Criminal Justice from Gardner-Webb University and an Associate Degree in Criminal Justice from Mitchell Community College.
 He holds an Advanced Law Enforcement Certificate through the North Carolina Department of Justice.
-Additionally, he has attended specialized law enforcement leadership classes and trainings, such as the FBI Law Enforcement Executive Development Program, University of North Carolina at Charlotte’s MPA Public Management Academy, the West Point Leadership Program at Methodist University, Central Piedmont Community College’s Public Safety Leadership Institute and Rowan-Cabarrus Community College’s Law Enforcement Leadership & Management Development Program.
+Additionally, he has attended specialized law enforcement leadership classes and training, such as the FBI Law Enforcement Executive Development Program, the University of North Carolina at Charlotte’s MPA Public Management Academy, the West Point Leadership Program at Methodist University, Central Piedmont Community College’s Public Safety Leadership Institute and Rowan-Cabarrus Community College’s Law Enforcement Leadership & Management Development Program.

 In 2005, Dyson was awarded the Mooresville Police Department’s “Medal of Merit” for his performance while functioning as a Narcotics Investigator.
-In 2008, he was named as the Mooresville/Lake Norman Exchange Club’s "Law Enforcement Officer of the Year," and in 2015, he was awarded the Mooresville Police Department’s “Meritorious Conduct Medal” for his leadership in managing a critical incident involving officers and residents being exposed to toxic material.
+In 2008, he was named the Mooresville/Lake Norman Exchange Club’s "Law Enforcement Officer of the Year," and in 2015, he was awarded the Mooresville Police Department’s “Meritorious Conduct Medal” for his leadership in managing a critical incident involving officers and residents being exposed to toxic material.